corda/corda-docs/content/en/docs/cenm/1.3/cenm-cli-tool.md

 Can only be present if request id and legal name not set

-### Get list of approved certificate revocation requests
+### See a list of approved certificate revocation requests

 **Sample command structure**